 What is terbinafine?

 The original brand is Lamisil®.
 In New Zealand (2016) it is available as 250 mg tablets (Dr Reddy's Terbinafine, fully funded by PHARMAC) and Terbinafine-DRLA.
 The tablets require a doctor's prescription.
-Topical options include creams, gel, solution and spray from various manufacturers, and are available at a pharmacy without prescription.
+Topical options include creams, gel, solution and spray from various manufacturers, and are available at a pharmacy without a prescription.

 How does terbinafine control fungal infections?